-The recruitment process includes informal meetings with members of the Discovery Executive Team, visits to services, which this year have been virtual, and panel interviews, including with Experts by Experience.
+The recruitment process includes informal meetings with members of the Discovery Executive Team, visits to services, and panel interviews, including with Experts by Experience.
 The Board seeks to attract a diverse range of membership in terms of interest, culture and background, most appropriately reflecting the richness and diversity of the communities served by the Charity.